A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Conclusion

 Although a Linux implementation of DualPI2 is available, controlled and reproducible experimentation on L4S mechanisms benefits from a modular user-space implementation.
 By adding the DualPI2 AQM to the Mahimahi emulator, we provide an extensible module that enables rapid iteration on control parameters, facilitates component-level experimentation, and supports application-focused studies without kernel modification and across diverse network conditions.

 Through statistical behavioral characterization and cross platform comparison, we show that alignment between emulated and kernel executions is neither automatic nor invariant across BDP regimes.
 Instead, DualPI2’s effective dynamics depend on the interaction between control parameters and the underlying execution environment, leading to regime-dependent behavior.
 Our analysis demonstrates that targeted parameter tuning can improve alignment in specific BDP conditions, while also revealing structural differences that persist under higher load.
+Table~\ref{tab:param-summary} summarizes the DualPI2 parameters that showed, with a 5\% statistical significance threshold, the best alignment with the Linux kernel reference implementation for each BDP regime.

 Collectively, this work lowers the barrier to experimental L4S research while providing an empirical understanding of cross-platform behavioral discrepancies.
 We hope it serves both as a practical tool for the community and as a foundation for deeper investigation into the parameter sensitivity of DualPI2 and the interaction between AQM control logic and emulation environments.